GrowthPath/zoho_analytics_connector/README.md

 Zoho's full API is available through the ReportClient API.

+    class EnhancedZohoAnalyticsClient(ReportClient)

-EnhancedZohoAnalyticsClient is a higher level layer.
+is a higher level layer.

 The tests show how to use it: